ow2-chameleon/everest/src/site/markdown/hello-everest.md

 #### Relation with sub resource

 So let's do your first request on your domain.
-Send a get request on the following adress: [http://localhost:8080/everest/casa][1] The response will be :
+Send a GET request on the following adress: [http://localhost:8080/everest/casa][1] The response will be :

 ```json